 Day 3 | Accra

-Start off your last day in Accra with breakfast at Coco Lounge.
+Start off your last day in Accra with a casual breakfast at Breakfast to Breakfast.
 This restaurant offers international fare, and is well-known for serving delicious breakfast / brunch foods.

 For you last few hours, head on down to Oxford Street in Osu for some quick souvenir shopping.
 Don’t forget to bargain!